Worthing Borough Council

 Worthing Borough Council is the local authority for Worthing in West Sussex, England.
 Worthing is a non-metropolitan district with borough status.
 It forms the lower tier of local government in Worthing, responsible for local services such as housing, planning, leisure and tourism.
-The council is currently led by the Labour Party.
+The council is currently under no overall control, with the Labour Party running a minority administration.
 It is based at Worthing Town Hall.

 History

 Commissioners (1803–1852)

 Worthing was historically a hamlet in the ancient parish of Broadwater.
 Until 1803 it was administered by the Broadwater parish vestry, in the same way as most rural areas.